 We are robbing them of a core part of their identity.

 And I think she makes a great point.
-The farmer lady and Global CFO of Ashoka joined me on The Newcomers Podcast to chat about the immigrant identity.
+In this conversation, the farmer lady and I chat about the immigrant identity.
 We also explored

 How she deals with unconscious bias